scalacenter/scalafix/docs/developers/setup.md

 ```

 The only requirement is that the input project uses a Scala compiler version
-that is supported by
+that is either supported by
 [SemanticDB](https://scalameta.org/docs/semanticdb/specification.html) compiler
-plugin.
+plugin or built-in in the compiler.
 Supported Scala compiler versions include:

 - Scala @SCALA211@
 - Scala @SCALA212@
 - Scala @SCALA213@
+- Scala 3.x

 The output project can use any Scala compiler version.